memgonzales/krafts-by-kat/README.md

 This web application is deployed on the cloud platform <a href = "https://dashboard.heroku.com/">Heroku</a>.
 Since Heroku has an ephemeral filesystem, <a href = "https://docs.mongodb.com/manual/core/gridfs/">GridFS</a> is used for the persistent storage of image and audio files.

 ## Contributing
-Kindly refer to this [page](https://github.com/memgonzales/krafts-by-kat/blob/master/CONTRIBUTING.md) for the reference documents and the guidelines on contributing to this repository.
+Kindly refer to this [page](https://github.com/memgonzales/krafts-by-kat/blob/master/CONTRIBUTING.md) for the documents and the guidelines on contributing to this repository.

 ## Software Development Team